 We do not have internal manufacturing capabilities, and rely upon a small number of contract manufacturers to build our products.
 In particular, we rely on contract manufacturers for the manufacture of microinverter products, cabling and our communications gateway related to our microinverter systems.
-Our reliance on a small number of contract manufacturers makes us vulnerable to possible capacity constraints and reduced control over component availability, delivery schedules, manufacturing yields and costs.
-We do not have long-term supply contracts with our other manufacturing partners.
-Consequently, these manufacturers are not obligated to supply products to us for any period, in any specified quantity or at any certain price.
+Our reliance on a small number of contract manufacturers makes us vulnerable to possible capacity constraints and reduced control over component availability, delivery schedules, manufacturers are not obligated to supply products to us for any period, in any specified quantity or at any certain price.